Git-me-Harish/Helixa/README.md

 ---

-*Helixa is a final-year engineering project.
+*Helixa is a Innovative engineering work.
 It is not a licensed medical device and should not be used to make clinical decisions.*